Utah: Air

 Salt Lake City International Airport is the only international airport in the state and serves as a hub for Delta Air Lines.
 The airport has consistently ranked first in on-time departures and had the fewest cancellations among U.S. airports.
 The airport has non-stop service to more than a hundred destinations throughout the United States, Canada, and Mexico, as well as to Amsterdam, London and Paris.
 Canyonlands Field (near Moab), Cedar City Regional Airport, Ogden-Hinckley Airport, Provo Municipal Airport, St. George Regional Airport, and Vernal Regional Airport all provide limited commercial air service.
 A new regional airport at St. George opened on January 12, 2011.
-SkyWest Airlines is also headquartered in St. George and maintains a hub at Salt Lake City.
+SkyWest Airlines is also headquartered in St. George and maintains a hub in Salt Lake City.

 Law and government

 Utah government is divided into three branches: executive, legislative, and judicial.
+The governor is the chief executive of the state and elected for a four-year term; a lieutenant governor is concurrently elected on a joint ticket with the governor.
 The current governor of Utah is Spencer Cox, who was sworn in on January 4, 2021.
-The governor is elected for a four-year term.
+In addition to the governor and lieutenant governor, Utah has three other independently elected executive officers: a state auditor, a state treasurer, and an attorney general.

+As of 2024, J. Bracken Lee (1949–1957) was the most recent of three Governors of Utah who was not a member of the Church of Jesus Christ of Latter-day Saints (LDS Church), the other two being Simon Bamberger (1917–1921) and George Dern (1925–1933).

 The Utah State Legislature consists of a Senate and a House of Representatives.
 State senators serve four-year terms and representatives two-year terms.
 The Utah Legislature meets each year in January for an annual 45-day session.

 The Utah Supreme Court is the court of last resort in Utah.
 It consists of five justices, who are appointed by the governor, and then subject to retention election.
 The Utah Court of Appeals handles cases from the trial courts.
 Trial level courts are the district courts and justice courts.
 All justices and judges, like those on the Utah Supreme Court, are subject to retention election after appointment.

 In a 2020 study, Utah was ranked as the 3rd easiest state for citizens to vote in.